-- a.
-The Preference Shares shall automatically convert into Ordinary Shares after five years of the date of issuance of the relevant Preference Shares. - b.
-The rate at which each Preference Share shall convert into an Ordinary Share shall be calculated as follows: - i.
-If at the moment of the conversion the Original Issue Price is lower than or equal to the Discounted Issue Price: one (1) Preference Share will be converted into a number of Ordinary Shares equal to the quotient obtained by dividing the Original Issue Price by eight euro and seventy cent (EUR 8.70). - ii.
-If at the moment of the conversion the Discounted Issue Price is lower than the Original Issue Price: one (1) Preference Share will be converted into a number of Ordinary Shares equal to the quotient obtained by dividing the Original Issue Price by the Discounted Issue provided that in case the nominal value of shares is changed, the conversion rate shall be adjusted proportionately in order to maintain the original ratio. - c.
-Each Preference Share shall be entitled to receive dividend as and when declared by the General Meeting at an amount equal to six per cent (6%) (non-cumulative, non-compounded) on an annual basis (based on three hundred sixty-five (365) days a year) of: - i. the nominal value of the Preference Shares; - ii. the balance of the share premium reserve of the Preference Shares; and - iii. the balance of the dividend reserve of the Preference Shares. - d.
+a.
+The Preference Shares shall automatically convert into Ordinary Shares after five years of the date of issuance of the relevant Preference Shares.

+b.
+The rate at which each Preference Share shall convert into an Ordinary Share shall be calculated as follows:

+i.
+If at the moment of the conversion the Original Issue Price is lower than or equal to the Discounted Issue Price: one (1) Preference Share will be converted into a number of Ordinary Shares equal to the quotient obtained by dividing the Original Issue Price by eight euro and seventy cent (EUR 8.70).

+the quotient obtained by dividing the original issue trice by eight caro and sevency cent (Lon 0.70).

+ii.
+If at the moment of the conversion the Discounted Issue Price is lower than the Original Issue Price: one (1) Preference Share will be converted into a number of Ordinary Shares equal to the quotient obtained by dividing the Original Issue Price by the Discounted Issue Price, provided that in case the nominal value of shares is changed, the conversion rate shall be adjusted proportionately in order to maintain the original ratio.

+c.
+Each Preference Share shall be entitled to receive dividend as and when declared by the General Meeting at an amount equal to six per cent (6%) (non-cumulative, non-compounded) on an annual basis (based on three hundred sixty-five (365) days a year) of:

+i. the nominal value of the Preference Shares;

+ii. the balance of the share premium reserve of the Preference Shares; and iii. the balance of the dividend reserve of the Preference Shares.

+d.
 The Preference Share Dividend shall be payable only as and when dividends are paid on the outstanding Ordinary Shares.

-Notes to the Financial Statements for the period 8th April 2022 to 31st December 2022 2022
+Notes to the Financial Statements for the year ended 31st December 2023

-10. TRADE PAYABLES As at
+10. TRADE PAYABLES As at December 31, 2023 (Amount in EURO) As at December 31, 2022

-December 31,

-2022

 Trade payables

-Trade payables - related party (refer note 19) 1,524
+Trade payables - related party (refer note 19) - 1,524

-Trade payables - others 459,345
+Trade payables - others 397,703 459,345

-Total 460,869
+Total 397,703 460,869

-The credit period in respect of trade payables ranges between 0 and 120 days
+The credit period in respect of trade payables ranges between 0 and 120 days.
 The carrying amount of the trade payables is considered a reasonable approximation of their respective fair value, due to their short-term nature.
+As at 31st December 2023